polarityjam/polarityjam/docs/whatis.rst

 (3) visualizing the results.

 Moreover, you want your work to be reproducible, easily comprehensible and eventually extendable by others.
-PolarityJaM is designed to help you with all of these tasks!
+Polarity-JaM is designed to help you with all of these tasks!

-The analysis of images performed by PolarityJaM is divided into two individual processing parts which can be executed independently.
+The analysis of images performed by Polarity-JaM is divided into two individual processing parts which can be executed independently.
 Firstly, all necessary information from the input is extracted via a feature extraction pipeline.
 The output will be a ``.csv`` file that can be easily shared and interpreted.
 Secondly, in an independent step these features can be statistically